Media and Popular Culture

 Programs of Interest

-The College of Communication is located in downtown Chicago, at DePaul’s Loop campus, giving you access to many media outlets and allowing you to meet and work professionally with leading companies in the industry.
+The College of Communication is located on both campuses (Loop and LPC), giving you access to many media outlets and allowing you to meet and work professionally with leading companies in the industry while allowing you to take classes in a traditional college environment.

 We also offer the 3+3 BA/JD Program, which allows high-achieving first-year undergraduate students to be admitted simultaneously to the College of Communication (CMN) and the College of Law (LAW).
 You’ll complete your first three years in CMN and your final three years in LAW.